 3. Industrial Real Estate

-Industrial properties are used for manufacturing and production.
-These investments often yield significant returns due to long leases.
+Industrial properties are used for manufacturing, production, and logistics purposes.
+These investments often yield significant and stable returns due to long-term leases, high tenant demand, and consistent rental income potential.

 Suited For: Investors seeking significant returns over time.